Abilify (Aripiprazole): Uses, Side Effects, Dosage

 How does Abilify make you feel?

-Most people who take Abilify report feeling calmer.
-Other common side effects include nausea, weight gain or loss, headache, or restlessness.
-When starting treatment, some may experience side effects, including drowsiness or dizziness.
+Some people who take Abilify report feeling calmer, though experiences can vary.
+Possible side effects include nausea, changes in appetite or weight, headache, or restlessness.
+When starting treatment, some people may also notice drowsiness or dizziness.

 Many people wonder what Abilify is used for.
 Abilify is an effective medication for various mental health conditions.